 Exercise physiologists typically need at least a bachelor's degree in exercise physiology, exercise science, kinesiology, or a related field.
-Master's degree programs also are common.
-Both degree programs include courses in science and health-related subjects, such as biology, anatomy, kinesiology, and nutrition, as well as clinical work.
-In 2015, there were about 60 programs in exercise physiology, exercise science, and kinesiology accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Master's degree programs also are available.
+Programs include courses in science and health-related subjects, such as biology, anatomy, statistics, kinesiology, and nutrition, as well as clinical work.
+In 2017, there were about 60 programs in exercise physiology, exercise science, and kinesiology accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

-Louisiana is the only state that requires exercise physiologists to be licensed, although many states have pending legislation to create formal licensure requirements.
+Louisiana is the only state that requires exercise physiologists to be licensed, although some states have pending legislation to create licensure requirements.

 The American Society of Exercise Physiologists (ASEP) offers the Exercise Physiologist Certified (EPC) certification, which physiologists can use to demonstrate their qualifications.
 To be eligible for certification, candidates must pass the ASEP exam and hold ASEP membership.
 In addition, candidates must have either a bachelor's degree in exercise physiology or a bachelor's degree in a related field, and they must have completed specific coursework requirements.
 To maintain certification, candidates must complete continuing education courses every 5 years.

-The American College of Sports Medicine (ACSM) also offers certifications for exercise physiologists: the Certified Exercise Physiologist (EP-C) and the Certified Clinical Exercise Physiologist (CEP) credential for candidates with a bachelor’s degree and the Registered Clinical Exercise Physiologist® (RCEP) for candidates with a master's or higher degree.
+The American College of Sports Medicine (ACSM) also offers certifications for exercise physiologists: the Certified Exercise Physiologist (EP-C) and the Certified Clinical Exercise Physiologist (CEP) credentials for candidates with a bachelor's degree, as well as the Registered Clinical Exercise Physiologist (RCEP) for candidates with a master's or higher degree.
 All three ACSM credentials require CPR certification and passing an exam.
-Candidates for the CEP and the RCEP also must have at least 400 or 600 hours of supervised clinical experience, respectively.
+Candidates for the CEP and the RCEP also must have at least 400 and 600 hours of supervised clinical experience, respectively.
 All three ACSM certifications require candidates to complete continuing education courses every 3 years, and keep their CPR certification up to date.

 Compassion.
-Exercise physiologists work with patients who may be in considerable pain or discomfort.
-Therefore, they must be sympathetic while providing treatments and developing individualized exercise programs for the patients.
+Because exercise physiologists work with patients who may be in considerable pain or discomfort, they must be sympathetic while working with patients.

 Decisionmaking skills.
-Exercise physiologists must be able to make informed clinical decisions because those decisions could affect the health or livelihood of patients.
+Exercise physiologists must make informed clinical decisions because those decisions could affect the health or livelihood of patients.

 Detail oriented.
-Exercise physiologists must be able to record detailed, accurate information about their patients’ conditions and about any progress the patients make.
+Exercise physiologists must record detailed, accurate information about their patients' conditions and about any progress the patients make.
 For example, they must ensure that patients are completing the appropriate stress tests or practicing the correct fitness regimen.

 Interpersonal skills.
-Exercise physiologists must have strong interpersonal skills and be able to manage difficult situations.
-They must be able to communicate well with others, including physicians, patients, and patients’ families.
+Exercise physiologists must have strong interpersonal skills and manage difficult situations.
+They must communicate clearly with others, including physicians, patients, and patients' families.

 Most exercise physiologists work full time.

-Employment of exercise physiologists is projected to grow 11 percent through 2024, faster than the average for all occupations.
-Demand may rise as hospitals emphasize exercise and preventive care as part of their treatment and long-term rehabilitation from chronic diseases, such as cardiovascular and pulmonary diseases and improve their overall health.
+Employment of exercise physiologists is projected to grow 13 percent over the next ten years, faster than the average for all occupations.
+Demand may rise as hospitals emphasize exercise and preventive care to help patients recover from cardiovascular and pulmonary diseases and improve their overall health.

-However, because this is a small occupation in terms of employment, competition for available positions is expected to remain high.
-Additionally, because licensure for exercise physiologists is not common, there are few recognized standards of practice for these workers.
+Because this is a small occupation in terms of employment, competition for available positions is expected to remain high.